 Over 750 people added their name to the open letter published in the Sunday Times asking Girlguiding to review their trans policy.
 Here are some reasons, in their own words, why people felt so strongly.
-If you want to add your voice fill in the contact form at end of this blog.
+If you want to add your voice, fill in the contact form at end of this blog.

 Carrie Wheeler (Leader).
 With resources like ‘breaking free from gender stereotypes’ I am being asked to tell my girls that their gender shouldn’t limit what they like or do, yet Girlguiding are telling me I have to reinforce gender stereotypes for the transgender child.
 I cannot be that hypocrite.
-Not when my promise asks me to be true to myself, and GG acknowledge that this might include making difficult decisions that others might not agree with.
+Not when my promise asks me to be true to myself, and Girlguiding acknowledge that this might include making difficult decisions that others might not agree with.

 This is a female space.
 Female trans identifying children are not excluded from it.

 It is okay for females to create female-only spaces away from the constant pressures of mixed settings and societal power dynamics.
 We know girls thrive when allowed a single-sex setting, especially in activities usually dominated by boys.